 647 Maple St, Bethlehem, NH 03574

 For further reading, check out some tips for cold weather camping, and some essential winter camping tips, both here on this site.
-Also, here is an article showcasing some videos I found that give you some good info about setting up camp during your winter outdoor adventure.
-And of course, winter camping can be lot of fun if you’re prepared.
+And of course, winter camping can be a lot of fun if you’re prepared.
 Make sure you bring the appropriate gear, as well as plenty of food and water.
 Travel can be difficult, and being stuck outdoors without the proper gear can end badly.
 Use common sense, and have fun!